the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

 That's the most popular way to type React component's props with TypeScript.
-Fortunately the return type of the function component is inferred.
+Fortunately, the return type of the function component is inferred.
 However, if you want to explicitly use it, you can do so with `JSX.Element`.
 From here, we can navigate up the component tree into the List component and apply the same type definitions for the props:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~